AI-vidence/antakia/docs/getting_started.md

 ## Run with Docker

-> [!IMPORTANT]
+!!!
+Important

-> Be sure to have a Docker engine running on your computer (ie. launch Docker Desktop)
+    Be sure to have a Docker engine running on your computer (ie. launch Docker Desktop)

 ```
 docker build -t antakia .